 Tidorum (and partially York through Rapita Systems) were engaged in a project for the European Space Agency to study the timing and verification aspects of cache memories in space systems.
 The PEAL project ended in February 2007.
-An extension was started in late 2007.
+An extension was started in late 2007 and ended with a final presentation in April 2009.
 The main partner from the aerospace domain was Thales Alenia Space, France.